jdrew1303/xa-arch/README.md

 * [LGPL 3.0 or a more recent version](https://www.gnu.org/licenses/lgpl.html)
 * [CC-by 4.0 or a more recent version](https://creativecommons.org/licenses/by/4.0/)

 The first three licenses in this list include explicit non-aggression clauses relating to statutory monopolies over ideas (i.e. "patents").
-Occassionally Xalgorithms Foundation may post "defensive publications" to pre-empt the imposition of such monopolies: http://www.defensivepublications.org/
+Occassionally Xalgorithms Foundation may post [defensive publications](http://www.defensivepublications.org/) to pre-empt the imposition of such monopolies.

 On an ad hoc basis, other free/libre/open source licenses may additionally be used by Xalgorithms Foundation in combination with the default licenses, to accommodate certain participation requirements other organizations, or to meet particular business objectives of the Alliance which are not fully accommodated in the above licenses.